mwolinska/File-Data-Transfer-API/README.md

 )
 ```

-To remove an entry from the databse run:
+To remove an entry from the database run:
 ```python
 deleted_entry = client.delete_file(file_id=file_id)
 ```